mohamedabdelrahmaan/tic-tac-toe-electropi-ai/README.md

 # Tic Tac Toe Game
+- This project is a submission for electropi.ai online academy.
 This project implements a command-line version of the classic Tic Tac Toe game in Python.

 ## How to Play